Chondrilla juncea L.

 Flower: Flower heads are produced along or at the ends of stems, either individually or in a group of two to three (Rees et al. 1996).
 Each flower head contains 10 to 12, strap-shaped, bright yellow florets that are flat across the end with distinct lobes or teeth (Rees et al. 1996).

 Seeds/Fruit: Seeds are pale brown to nearly black and have a white pappus.

-Stems: Mature plants are 1-4 feet tall.
+Stems: Mature plants are 1-4 ft tall.
 Lower stems have short, downwardly bent, coarse hairs.
 Upper stems are smooth.